How to Plan Your Income for Retirement

 Most people look forward to retirement.
 They want to spend more time with their families, dedicate themselves to hobbies and explore the world.
 Unfortunately, about a third of Americans don’t have any retirement savings.
 More than half have meager savings that add up to $10,000 or less.

 Ideally, you should start planning for your retirement while you’re still young.
-The reality, however, is that few people follow this advice, so they have to find retirement income strategies that can work for them even when they’re 50 or older.
+The reality, however, is that few people follow this advice, so they have to find retirement income planning strategies that can work for them even when they’re 50 or older.

 As long as you follow a plan designed specifically for your financial circumstances, you can fund your retirement even if you haven’t saved any money.
 In most cases, you can expect your retirement plan to include a mixture of the following seven opportunities.